Skip to main content

 3

-Open VLC → click Media → Open Network Stream → paste your M3U URL → click Play.
-VLC will load the channel list and begin streaming the first channel.
+Open VLC, click Media in the top menu, then Open Network Stream.
+Paste your M3U URL from your subscription email into the URL field and click Play.
+VLC will load the channel list and start playing the first channel.

 4

-Open IPTV Smarters → click Add New User → select Xtream Codes API → enter your server URL, username, and password → click Add User.
-The app will organize channels by category automatically.
+Open IPTV Smarters, click Add New User, and select Xtream Codes API.
+Enter your server URL, username, and password from your subscription email.
+Click Add User.
+The app will organise your channels into categories automatically and load the TV guide.

 5